 Dethatching your lawn can also help to deprive them of a food source.
 By dethatching your lawn, you are removing dead grass, leaves, overcrowded roots and other organic material that the fungus likes to feed on.

 If you have recently removed bushes or trees from your garden, then it is possible that some of their dead roots are still present in the soil.
 These roots might be the cause of your mushroom problem.

 If that is the case, then you will need to locate these roots and dig them up.

 Reducing shade can also help.
 This can be done by removing overhanging tree branches and other obstructions.

 In the vast majority of cases, lawn mushrooms are your friend, not your enemy.
-The fungi that causes them has a specific job to do.
+The fungus that causes them has an important job to do.